William Washington Gordon

-William Washington Gordon (January 17, 1796 – March 22, 1842) was an American politician and businessman.
+William Washington Gordon (June 17, 1796 – March 22, 1842) was an American politician and businessman.
+In 1815, he became the first person from Georgia to graduate from the United States Military Academy.
+He also served as mayor of Savannah, Georgia, and was later elected to the Georgia Senate.

+Early life

-Gordon was born in Screven County, Georgia.
-He was named after American Revolutionary War General William Washington under whom Gordon's father, Ambrose Gordon, served as a cavalry lieutenant.
+Gordon was born in 1796 in Screven County, Georgia, to Captain Ambrose Gordon and Elizabeth Mead.
+He was named for American Revolutionary War General William Washington under whom Gordon's father had served under as a cavalry lieutenant.
+Gordon was his parents' third child of four: following Margaret and Elizabeth and before Mississippi.
+His father died, on his 53rd birthday, not long after Gordon turned eight.

-Background

-Upon the death of Ambrose Gordon in 1804, William Washington Gordon was sent to school in Rhode Island and then attended the United States Military Academy.
+Upon the death of his father, in 1804, Gordon was sent to school in Rhode Island and then attended the United States Military Academy.
 He graduated from that institution in 1815 and was the first person from Georgia to do so.
 He remained in the army for half a year, serving as an aide-de-camp to Edmund P. Gaines.
-He then returned to Savannah, Georgia to study law under James Moore Wayne.
+He then returned to Savannah, Georgia, to study law under James Moore Wayne.

-Gordon married Wayne's niece, Sarah Anderson "Addy" Stites, in 1826 and purchased Wayne's Savannah home, at 10 East Oglethorpe Avenue, in 1830.
-Washington's granddaughter, Juliette Gordon Low—founder of the Girl Scouts of the United States of America—was born and raised in the house.
+Career

 Gordon became a member of the state bar in 1820 and served in several local public positions.
 In 1834, Gordon was elected as the mayor of Savannah and served in that position until 1836.
 During his mayoral service, he was elected to the Georgia General Assembly as a member of the House of Representatives in 1835.
-In 1838, he was elected to the Georgia Senate.
+In 1838, the year his mother died, Gordon was elected to the Georgia Senate.

 He founded and served as the first president of the Central Railroad and Banking Company of Georgia, which would later be reorganized as the Central of Georgia Railway.
-Today the Central of Georgia lines are a component of the Norfolk Southern Railway.
+Today, the Central of Georgia lines are a component of the Norfolk Southern Railway.

-Gordon died in Savannah in 1842 from bilious pleurisy and was originally buried in Colonial Cemetery in that city; however, his grave was later moved to Laurel Grove Cemetery.
-One year later, in 1843 the railroad he founded desecrated the important Native American site of Ocmulgee National Monument, sacred to the Creek Indians, when it constructed a rail line through the site that partially destroyed the Lesser Temple Mound.
-In 1873, the Central Railroad built a second rail line through the site, this time nearly destroying the Funeral Mound which contained the graves of the ancestors of the Creek Indians.
-The workers removed bones and other artifacts from this burial mound further desecrating this sacred site.